16 ways to boost ecommerce customer engagement

 The most common reason for cart abandonment in ecommerce is friction during checkout, and this is mostly caused by one or more of the following:

 Reduce cart abandonment by minimizing checkout friction due to these.
 Additionally, setting up proactive live chat triggers on your checkout and payment pages using an ecommerce engagement platform will ensure customers have the help they need if they still have trouble.
+You can also set a live chat window to open whenever users have trouble with your ecommerce mobile app.

-13. Retarget cart abandoners with push notifications
+13. Retarget cart abandoners with compelling push notifications

 Despite all your ecommerce engagement efforts, you may still face cart abandonment because not all customers are ready to commit to an immediate purchase.
 Be it the fear of finding a better deal after purchasing or a pressing real-life issue needing their immediate attention, it's worth your while to nudge them again to complete the purchase.
-With most ecommerce purchases happening on mobile, and mobiles being more like an extension of the human body these days, you're more likely to grab their attention through push notifications.
+With most ecommerce purchases happening on mobile, and mobiles being more like an extension of the human body these days, you're more likely to grab their attention through well-timed, relevant push notifications.

 14. Provide multi-channel customer support

 This doesn't mean you have to keep an eye on all your instant messaging accounts at all times.
-With Zoho SalesIQ, you can manage all this communication from a single interface; route incoming chats to live chat agents or departments based on the topic, business function, location, or channel; and even deploy chatbots to handle incoming chats.
+With Zoho SalesIQ, you can manage all this communication from a single interface; route incoming chats to the right live chat agents or departments based on the topic, business function, location, or channel; and even deploy chatbots to handle incoming chats.

 15. Proactively reach out to unhappy customers